Shady Grove Rabbitry

 Do you take in bunnies for foster/surrender/rehoming?

-Are your bunnies spayed/neutered?
+Are your nursery bunnies spayed/neutered?

 What Veterinarian do you use/recommend?